ebarkie/goblusb/internal/blusb/USAGE.md

 func (c Controller) GetMatrix() (pos MatrixPos, err error)
 ```
 GetMatrix is a gets the matrix row and column for the current key being pressed.
-This is non-blocking and there aren't any keys being pressed it returns a zero
+This is non-blocking and if no keys being pressed it returns a zero value.
-value.

 #### func (Controller) GetVersion